dennisshushack/BA_Thesis_PI/README.md

 * `/middleware`: contains the actual middleware and controlls the monitoring scripts (KERN, RES and SYS)
 * `install_source.sh`: To install all needed dependencies for the Monitor Controller

-This Repository is part of the thesis:
+This Repository is part of the thesis: Intelligent Framework to Detect Ransomware Affecting Linux-based and Resource-constrained Devices.
-Intelligent Framework to Detect Ransomware Affecting Linux-based and Resource-constrained Devices The repository for the Flas Data Analysis Application can be found here: https://github.com/dennisshushack/BA_Thesis_Flask
+The Flask Data Analysis Application repository can be found here: https://github.com/dennisshushack/BA_Thesis_Flask.

-If you have any troubles installing the Monitor Controller or other parts of the system feel free to contact me: dennis.shushack@uzh.ch
+If you have trouble installing the Monitor Controller or other parts of the system, feel free to contact me: dennis.shushack@uzh.ch.

-It is **highly** suggested to have a Linux or BSD based operating system running on your main machine.
+It is **highly** suggested to have a Linux or BSD-based operating system running on your main machine.
 Mac OS should also work fine.
-Windows on the other hand can be troublesome.
-If you run a Windows distribution, please consider dualbooting or installing a distro on an external SSD i.e. Ubuntu.
-It is also recommendet to have your machine connected via LAN and not WIFI, due to Network drops.
+Windows, on the other hand, can be troublesome.
+If you run a Windows distribution, please consider dual-booting or installing a distribution on an external SSD, i.e., Ubuntu.
+It is recommended to have your machine connected via LAN and not WIFI, due to Network drops.

-Furthermore, the Monitor Controller saves all data in the `/tmp` folder on the Raspberry PI (/tmp/todo.db is the database /tmp/monitors is the folder where all data is saved temporerly on the PI.)
+Note, the Monitor Controller saves all essential data in the `/tmp` folder on the Raspberry PI ( i.e. /tmp/todo.db is the database,  /tmp/monitors is the folder where all data is saved temporarily on the PI.)

 # Monitor Controller Instalation:

 ## Prerequisite:
 You should have an ElectroSense sensor deployed and can SSH into it.
-You have a Linux/BSD based operating system running on your machine.
+You have a Linux/BSD-based operating system running on your machine.

 ### Enabling SSH on Desktop/Server
 You will need to enable SSH on your main machine.
-That way the sensor can rsync the data monitored to your device.
-Depending on the choosen operating system this step may vary.
-Assuming a Debian-based OS i.e. Ubuntu execute the following commands:
+That way, the sensor can sync the data monitored to your device.
+Depending on the chosen operating system, this step may vary.
+Assuming a Debian-based OS i.e., Ubuntu execute the following commands:
 ```
 sudo apt-get install openssh-server
 sudo systemctl enable ssh